 Postgraduate Modules Taught

-My earlier research focused on the Venetian printing industry, and particularly the production and circulation of ephemeral print.
+I also have an enduring interest in the history of communication, and particularly the production and circulation of ephemeral print.
 A monograph based on my PhD dissertation, entitled Ephemeral City: Cheap Print and Urban Culture in Renaissance Venice, was published by Manchester University Press in 2014.
 It investigates the way in which the new technology of print infiltrated the lives of people across the entire spectrum of society in the form of cheap printed pamphlets, broadsheets, and fliers, which were sold for very little, posted up and proclaimed, or given out for free.
 My research suggests how, within the unique cityscape of Venice, print quickly became woven into the matrix of oral and written communication that underpinned urban life.

-A key focus of my dissertation research - the role of itinerant pedlars and performers who published, performed and sold cheap works in public spaces, acting as disseminators of news, information and entertainment at the intersections of print and orality - led to several publications in journals including the Italian Studies, Sixteenth Century Journal, Renaissance Studies and Social and Cultural History.
+A key focus of my earlier research - the role of itinerant pedlars and performers who published, performed and sold cheap works in public spaces, acting as disseminators of news, information and entertainment at the intersections of print and orality - has led to several publications in journals including the Italian Studies, The Italianist, Sixteenth Century Journal, Renaissance Studies and Social and Cultural History.

 - Ephemeral City: Cheap Print and Urban Culture in Renaissance Venice, Manchester University Press, 2014.
 Paperback edition, 2016.
 Winner of the Gladys Krieble Delmas Prize for the best book in Venetian Renaissance History (2014-15) from the Renaissance Society of America.
 Shortlisted for the Katharine Briggs Folklore Award.